vxsharma-14/vxsharma-14.github.io/_posts/2022-02-13-how-to-email-for-academic-positions.md

 ### Include your CV and a one-page cover letter

 Inclusion your CV and a one-page letter in your email is very important for your application.
 After you have succeeded in making a first positive impression on your prospective supervisor with your email, it is now the letter's turn to solidify your chances of getting an interview.
 So it should be very well thought and relevant to the group's research work and requirements.
 Here you will be expanding the details about the sentences that you have mentioned in the email.
-Specify in detail how your research skills and experience will benefit the group, what skills will you develop while working with him, how this opportunity will lead you to the path to become an independent researcher, etc.
+Specify in detail how your research skills and experience will benefit the group, what skills will you develop while working with them, how this opportunity will lead you to the path to become an independent researcher, etc.

 If you are writing an unsolicited email and have a research idea on a topic that you want to work on, you may also include a two-page research proposal.
-Remember to do a thorough literature review because you have to convince him that the topic that you are proposing is novel and promising and can lead to securing grants.
+Remember to do a thorough literature review because you have to convince them that the topic that you are proposing is novel and promising and can lead to securing grants.

 ### Don't hesitate from sending unsolicited applications